federicotorrielli/blog/content/posts/ai_ethics.md

 math: true
 ---

-The phrase "AI ethics" is often a grab-bag of slogans, compliance checklists, and moral intuitions.
+The phrase "AI ethics" is often a undefined set of slogans, compliance checklists, and moral intuitions.
 That sprawl hides a simpler argument: alignment is a control problem under uncertainty.
-I will lay out one compact decision-theoretic statement of that problem, and show why it captures most of what practitioners and philosophers worry about when they say "be ethical".
+While I cannot say I am an expert in philosophy, my work is usually AI Alignment research, so, here are my two cents.
+I will lay out one compact decision-theoretic statement of that problem, and show why it captures most of what philosophers worry about when they say "be ethical".

 ## Motivation